jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 - Generate a standard graph, using common terminology to represent coding concepts that are similar between languages.

-The re-parsing is done by running the AST through a recursive algorithm and then generating connections between nodes.
+This is done by running the AST through a recursive algorithm and then generating additional connections between nodes in order to accurately represent the execution flow of the code.

-These connections or edges, as they are called, are meant to represent the execution order of the code and are an important tool in order to program methods that depend on this execution order.
+These connections or edges, as they are called, are an important tool in order to search complex vulnerabilities that depend on many conditions in the code while ensuring that no false positives are reported.

-Each step is analyzed in more detail in the following subsections.
+Each step is explained in more detail in the following subsections.

 ### 2.1 Syntax graph